-o.1.3.
+0.1.3.
 Aligning R&I priorities across technologies and applications

-This ECS-SRA aims to foster the digital transformation by supporting the development of technology solutions over the full ECS value chain.
+This ECS-SRA aims to foster digital transformation by supporting the development of technology solutions over the full ECS value chain.
 It focuses on the strategic priorities to bring innovation through smart digitised applications, products and services in a large variety of activity sectors.

-The pan-European ECS Strategic Research Agenda is a tool to realise the industry-driven, long-term vision on ECS.
-By focusing on strategic priorities, it aims to help align, and coordinate research policies in Europe and match the allocation of programmes and resources to different technology and policy challenges, and to ultimately strengthen European stakeholders in the ECS.
+The pan-European ECS Strategic Research Agenda is a tool for realising the industry-driven, long-term vision on ECS.
+By focusing on strategic priorities, it aims to help align and coordinate research policies in Europe, and to match the allocation of programmes and resources to different technology and policy challenges, and ultimately to strengthen European stakeholders in ECS.

-Until the turn of the century, the electronics industry advances have been mainly powered by Moore's law and by the concurrent progress in software engineering.
-As transistors became smaller, they were cheaper, faster and less power-consuming.
-Whatever the application needs (performance, cost or energy-driven), miniaturisation was the answer.
-As a result, the technology development roadmaps for integrated circuits could be largely decoupled from the applications roadmaps.
+Until the turn of the century, electronics industry advances were mainly powered by Moore's law and the concurrent progress in software engineering.
+As transistors became smaller, they became cheaper, faster and less power-consuming.
+Whatever the application required (performance-, cost- or energy-driven), miniaturisation was the answer.
+As a result, the technology development roadmaps for integrated circuits could be largely decoupled from the application roadmaps.